hughperkins/coriander/README.md

 ## News

+- Nov 6:
+  - created dockerfiles for Beignet and NVIDIA [docker](docker)
 - Nov 5:
   - switched from `Makefile` to `CMakeLists.txt` => build/install instructions have changed, see above
   - added a `cmake` file, so you can easily add `cocl` to your cmakelists file, eg see https://bitbucket.org/hughperkins/eigen/src/d84b9f44f924e36a8527e66a46a189395f046d21/unsupported/test/cuda-on-cl/CMakeLists.txt?at=eigen-cl&fileviewer=file-view-default for an example